HeshikaPokala/Snake-Game/README.md

 - Snake grows longer and increases the score upon eating food.
 - Game over when the Snake collides with the walls or its own tail.
 - Increasing difficulty levels as the Snake levels up.
+- When current score is greater than the highest score (0), then it keeps updating by overwriting the previous value from `data.txt` and is displayed the next time the game is played.